 These Civil Engineering colleges are most popular for a reason.
 Click on their profiles and check out what other areas they are highly ranked in.

 Texas A&M University - College Station is the ideal choice for students thinking about a Civil Engineering degree.
+Graduates from the Civil Engineering major at Texas A&M University - College Station get 11.2% above the the average college grad in this field.
 With more than 20,000 students, this institution is one of the largest schools in the U.S..

 Virginia Tech is a great option for students pursuing a Civil Engineering degree.
-Virginia Tech Civil Engineering students make 6.7% more than the typical Civil Engineering student.
+Graduates of the Civil Engineering program earn about $61,000 for their early career, and $61,000 in their mid career.
 With more than 20,000 students, this institution is one of the largest schools in the nation.

 Ohio State University - Main Campus is among your top options if you want to study Civil Engineering.
+Civil Engineering majors from Ohio State University - Main Campus earn a boost of about 1.4% above the average earnings of Civil Engineering graduates.
 With over 20,000 students, Ohio State University - Main Campus is among the largest schools in the country.

 Ohio State University - Main Campus does not require freshmen to live on-campus.
 Around 67.0% of Ohio State University - Main Campus students get some form of financial aid.
 Look at a few school videos for more information on what is happening on campus.